Dental Assistant License Washington

 • Washington State Dental Association (WSDA): Offers educational resources, advocacy, and networking events.

-• Dental Assisting National Board (DANB): Provides certification information and study resources.
+• Dental Assisting National Board: Provides certification information and study resources.

 Online Forums and Communities